My pen is my harp and my lyre;

 Virtual via Zoom

-Please note new date for this event.
-To register for this free in-person program, click here.
+Click here to register for this free in-person program, co-presented by the Kindertransport Association and the JFCS Holocaust Center.
 The Library is located at 1835 Ellis Street in San Francisco, with free garage parking at 1227 Pierce Street between Ellis and Eddy.
-Three Israeli women, their lives altered by immigration to the United States, seek to overcome crises. […] ...
+It has become more important than ever to find meaningful ways to commemorate and […] ...

 Jewish Community Library